3 JG7363

 Justin also regularly provides strategic advice to regulators, State and Federal governments and the corporate sector.

-Justin has been consistently ranked in Chambers and Partners as a top tier national industrial law Silk and Doyle's Guide as a Preeminent national employment law senior counsel, being referred to in their research findings as “clearly the leading industrial silk.”
-In 2024, he was described as "a master advocate with a strategic brilliance few can match."
+Justin has been consistently ranked in Chambers and Partners as a Band 1 top tier national industrial law Silk and in Doyle's Guide as a Preeminent national employment law senior counsel, being referred to in their research findings as “clearly the leading industrial silk.”
+In 2025, he was described as "a leading silk with a top-drawer reputation" and "a market leader."
 The Legal 500 Asia Pacific for the Australian Bar further recognises Justin as a leading Senior Counsel in Commercial Disputes (2024).
 Most recently, Justin has been recognised as one of the top ten employment and industrial law senior counsel in Australia, by Business Today.

 Liability limited by a scheme approved under the Professional Standards Legislation.